ilmheg/MultiAssist/README.md

     * Way to edit the timeline section of animation files, among many other things.

 # Installation and Usage
-*(NOTE: UX, input validation and error reporting within the GUI is quite poor within the current release!
-Please follow these instructions carefully and with this in mind.
-For now, a command window should open alongside the MultiAssist executable which should provide insight into any errors you run into, as well as a way to track the progress of any operations you perform.)*
 ## Installation
 To install MultiAssist, head to [Releases](https://github.com/ilmheg/MultiAssist/releases) and download the latest MultiAssist.zip.
 Extract the files to an accessible location and run MultiAssist.exe to use the GUI.
 Do not remove any of the extracted files in this folder.

 Make sure you have looked at the [Required software](#required-software) and have installed VC++2012 32-bit Redist.

-The MultiAssist GUI might open under the terminal window.

 ## Extracting an animation